AlessioGiuliano/genann/report.md

 > What is theoretically the performance that you could and would like to achieve?

-The whole application can not be parallelized, and the parallelizable parts consist of only about half of the execution time of the execution time.
+The whole application can not be parallelized, and the parallelizable parts consist of only about half of the execution time.
 On this percentage of execution time, we can theoretically hope to achieve a speed-up corresponding to the amount of threads on the machine.

 In practice, the speed-up rate depends on many factors including thread affinity.